microsoft/unilm/textdiffuser-2/README.md

 Meanwhile, please install **torch**, **torchvision**, **xformers** that matches the version of system and cuda version (refer to this [link](https://download.pytorch.org/whl/torch_stable.html)).
 Please also install [flash-attention](https://github.com/Dao-AILab/flash-attention) if you want to train the layout planner using [FastChat](https://github.com/lm-sys/FastChat).
 We provide the list of packages used in the experiments at [link](./assets/reference_requirements.txt) for your reference.

+For training the **text inpainting task**, please install the diffusers package using the command ```https://github.com/JingyeChen/diffusers_td2.git```.
+Note that the U-Net architecture has been modified for receiving more input features.

 <small> If you encounterd an error of *RuntimeError: expected scalar type float Float bu found Half* trigged by *diffusers/models/attention_processor.py*, please use [attention_processor.py](./assets/attention_processor.py) to replace the corresponding file in the installed diffusers library. </small>

 ## :floppy_disk: Checkpoint